This movie screening was free and open to the public.

 The United States leads the world in incarceration.
 The “War on Drugs” and prioritizing punishment over rehabilitation has led to mass imprisonment, mainly of the nation’s most vulnerable populations: people of color, the economically disadvantaged and undereducated, and those suffering from mental illness.
 Although these social disparities are striking, the health discrepancies are even more pronounced.
 What can be done to address this health and human rights crisis?

-This documentary viewing and discussion will take place prior to the "Behind Bars" conference at HMS, which will examine various aspects of human rights and health issues in our prisons.
-In collaboration with educators, health professionals, and those involved in the criminal justice system—including former inmates, advocates, and law enforcement—the conference will clarify the issues, explore possible policy and educational responses, and establish avenues for action.
+This documentary viewing and discussion took place prior to the "Behind Bars" conference at HMS, which examined various aspects of human rights and health issues in our prisons.
+In collaboration with educators, health professionals, and those involved in the criminal justice system—including former inmates, advocates, and law enforcement—the conference clarified the issues, explored possible policy and educational responses, and established avenues for action.

 Rahsaan D. Hall